 Lastly, 5% of apps are rejected for not complying with Guideline 3.3 under the ‘Metadata’ section.
 The guideline says, “Apps with names, descriptions, screenshots, or previews not relevant to the content and functionality of the App will be rejected”.
 This can take the form of misleading information or inconsistencies between the description and the functionality of the app.

 Importantly, in total 42% of apps are rejected for what Apple described as “Other Reasons”, each reason accounting for less than 2% of that total.
 While there are some recurring reasons that apps are rejected, the vast majority of rejections are from unique reasons often specific to that app or that developer.
-Some of these small additional reasons for rejection are outlined below:
+10 of the most popular additional reasons for rejection are outlined below:

-- If the .ipa file for app submission is larger than 50MB
+- If the .ipa file for app submission is larger than 4GB.

-- Mentioning or advertising rival platforms such as Windows or Android
+- Mentioning or advertising rival platforms such as Windows or Android.
+It doesn’t have to be a direct advertisement, but be careful with app icons too.

 Familiarize yourself with this guide and Apple’s to ensure your app is accepted on the first submission!
 And remember that should you decide to partner with us we will guarantee the approval of your app.